Enter Bird's Name in Search Box:

 Distinctions: This dark orange bird is identified by its orange head and body, black lores, back, wings and tail.
-Large white area on wings cause from white tertials, orange epaulette.
-Female is similar, except for an olive green mantle, and not as define white epaulettes.
-The juvenile has olive green mantle, light orange body, and does not have dark lores.
+Large white area on wings caused from white tertials, orange epaulette.
+Female is similar, except for an olive-green mantle and not as defined white epaulettes.
+The juvenile has olive-green mantle, light orange body and does not have dark lores.

 Voice: Sound somewhat similar to most orioles songs, including the chattering notes.

 Nesting: Three to five light blue or dull white eggs, with dark squiggles, 1 brood per year.
-Orioles build their nest high in the crown of trees.
-These nest are in the shape of hanging baskets, attached to the limbs with woven basket like handles.
-The nest are built from plant fibre, bark from branches, grasses, strings and any other such materials, that can be manipulated.
+Orioles build their nests high in the crown of trees.
+These nests are in the shape of hanging baskets, attached to the limbs with woven basket-like handles.
+The nests are built from plant fibre, bark from branches, grasses, strings and any other such materials that can be manipulated.